jayvalentine/jayvalentine.github.io/index.md

 # Jay Valentine

 I'm a software engineer and Univeristy of York graduate.
-I currently work in the automotive software industry, but outside of work I explore a wide range of topics.
+I currently work in the automotive software industry, at ETAS Ltd in York.

+In my spare time I dabble mainly in electronics and retrocomputing, although I am also interested in machine learning and game design.
 You can read more about my projects [here]({% link projects.md %}).

-When not hacking away behind a terminal, I enjoy reading, cooking, coffee and taking photographs.
+When not hacking away behind a terminal, I enjoy reading, cooking, drinking coffee and taking photographs.

-Feel free to get in touch via email, which you can find in this site's footer.
+If anything on this site interests you, feel free to get in touch via email, which you can find in the footer.